-This mold would allow $0.12 toward the part cost of producing 500,000 parts.
-Additionally, mold modifications can be very expensive when product design changes.
-Very large automotive parts can require very large and expensive presses and molds.
+This mold would contribute $0.12 towards the part cost when producing 500,000 parts, however modifications to it can become very expensive due to product design changes or when large automotive components require expensive presses and molds for assembly.

 A continuous profile is formed by extruding material that passes thru a die as it continuously cools and solidifies to form a straight, continuous profile.

 The extrusion process is primarily used for the production of sheets, films, and pipes, but it also produces profiles used in applications such as vehicle trim, shelf price holders, and display frames.